Dixie Whatley

-Dixie Whatley is an American television personality, an early co-host of the syndicated gossip and entertainment round-up program Entertainment Tonight during 1981-1982.
+Dixie Whatley is an American television personality, an early co-host of the syndicated gossip and entertainment round-up program Entertainment Tonight from 1981 to 1986.

 After Mary Hart took over as co-anchor in 1982, Whatley continued as an ET correspondent for about four more years.
 She also co-hosted a movie review program, At the Movies, with Rex Reed.
-She has been a host, anchor, and correspondent for various other entertainment and movie review programs over the years.

-Whatley is also a photographic artist and stone sculptor.
-Her mother and sister have also worked in the entertainment industry.

 Prior to Entertainment Tonight, Whatley was a contestant on Break the Bank on April 22, 1976.

+Biography

+Whatley was born in the 1950s to John and Beth Whatley.
+In 1970, she was selected to be a Rose Princess.
+Whatley graduated from La Cañada High School.
+She attended the University of Southern California, where she received a master's degree in broadcast journalism.

+Her husband, Albert J. Isgur, who had owned Marvel Oil Co., died in 1997 from cancer at the age of 61.